A Warrior in a Garden

 Malkavians are the brood of Malkav and one of the great vampiric clans.
 They are deranged vampires, afflicted with the insanity of their Antediluvian progenitor.
 Malkavians are an enigmatic and deeply disturbed group of Cainites.
 Members of the clan have assumed the roles of seers and oracles...

 - Nosferatu (you are required to have an excellent character concept, due to their curse of disfigurement)

-The most visibly cursed of all Kindred, the Embrace warps each Nosferatu into a hideously deformed creature; the archetypal Nosferatu resembles Max Shreck's Count Orlok, though the curse has any number of variations.
+The most visibly cursed of all Kindred, the Embrace warps each Nosferatu into a hideously deformed creature.
+The archetypal Nosferatu resembles Max Shreck's Count Orlok, though the curse has any number of variations.
 The Nosferatu are the spymasters of the dead, collecting information and...

 The Ventrue is one of the thirteen clans of Kindred in Vampire: The Masquerade.
-The Ventrue has long been one of the proudest lines of vampires.
+The Ventrue have long been one of the proudest lines of vampires.
 Its members work hard to maintain a reputation for honor, genteel behavior, and leadership.
 A sense of noblesse oblige has long pervaded the clan...